 And while they were there, the time came for her to give birth.
 And she gave birth to her firstborn son and wrapped him in swaddling cloths and laid him in a manger, because there was no place for them in the inn.

-Maybe the suite at the best local hospital, under the care of highly-trained physicians.
-But as you probably already know, this was not how the story unfolded.
-Of all places, a stable hosted the greatest miracle in the history of the world.
-Not a castle or a fortress—a stable.
+Perhaps a little suite at the best local hospital, under the care of highly-trained physicians?
+Instead, a barn hosted the greatest miracle in the history of the world.
+Not a castle, a fortress, or a hotel room, but a stable.

 I can’t imagine it smelled like the Nest Holiday candle.
 I can’t imagine the animals were quiet.
 I can’t imagine the hay was soft or comfortable.
 I can’t imagine it was even well-lit.
 But this un-fragrant and dirty and lowly location was where Jesus Christ came to be.

-No bassinet, no nursery decked in gingham or polka dots, no monogrammed going home outfit . . .
+No bassinet, no nursery decked in gingham or pastels, no embroidered going home outfit . . .
 Just our Savior in a manger.

 I think we overcomplicate this birth and this whole holiday that is meant to celebrate it.
 We put all our efforts into wrapping the perfect gifts, cooking the most savory Christmas Eve dinner, and gathering matching Christmas pajamas.
-We strive for perfection, forgetting that the greatest gift we could ever receive entered this world in a stable festering with animal smells.
+We strive for perfection, forgetting that the greatest gift we could ever receive entered this world in a stable that had to have been festering with animal smells.